 We see lots of memes around social media of people wanting to forget the past year with the difficulty of life caused by Covid.
 And a year ago it was the same.
 What we are learning is that change and disruption will not be going away any time soon.
 The only thing we can do to support our organisations is to continue to build change agility.
 With better change agility, organizations are better able to respond to constant and continuous change.

 The big positive for change managers is more than ever, change is now the centre of attention for businesses.
 In the past, many would struggle to position management conversations about the importance of managing and leading change.
 That is no longer the case.
 Even the most backward and change immature businesses are thrust into the midst of constant change.
 We no longer need to raise this as a topic of focus.

 This means now is the opportune time to utilise the focus on change to gear up the organisation’s readiness and capability to respond to the constant change in the longer term.
 More than ever now is the time to pitch to your organisation about the importance of building the right ‘change agility muscles’ so that the organisations can remain competitive and in business.

-However, as a change manager, how can I move the dial on improving my organisation’s agility for change?
+However, as a change manager, how can you move the dial on improving your organisation’s agility for change?
 As a solitary individual how does one person influence an organisation?
-This is especially when you may not have the decision making authority nor the power?
-As a change manager you have your project work defined.
+This is especially when you may not have the decision-making authority or the power?
+As a change manager, you have your project work defined.
 How can you do this without boiling the ocean which may not be part of your bread-and-butter role?

 These are 5 ways to improve your organisation’s agility as a change manager: